-Feast your eyes on over 60 beautiful, ugly, tattered and torn, hand-painted & hand-made signs from Turkey.
-Signs from Istanbul (not Constantinople), Izmir, Selcuk, Effes, Kabak and beyond are here for your drooling pleasure.
+Feast your eyes on over 40 beautiful, ugly, torn and tattered hand-painted & hand-made signs from Vietnam.
+Images hail from such cities as Saigon, Hanoi, Da Lat, Nha Trang, Hoi An, Da Nang and Can Tho just to name a few.
 View the thumbnail gallery or the slide show.
 Enjoy!

 Finally, I’m getting these photos up for your viewing pleasure!
 Some beauties and some real dogs, but all hand-painted and hand-made with love, spite, anger, ecstasy or indifference.
 Feast your eyes on 189 (for starters!) new-old signs located in and around New York City and get ready for a LOT more from Vietnam, Turkey and elsewhere.
 View the thumbnail gallery or the slide show.
 Enjoy!